 4 APRIL 1995

-To All National Spiritual Assemblies
+To all National Spiritual Assemblies

 198.1 We rejoice at the opportunity to announce a major advance in the Mount Carmel Projects marked by the razing of several houses, thus opening the way for the completion of the lower terraces of the Shrine of the Báb.
 These are the same structures to which Shoghi Effendi referred in a cable on 1 October 1954 to the Bahá’í world stating that “preliminary documents have been signed in connection with the purchase from the Development Authority of the State of Israel of five houses, situated at the foot of Mount Carmel and adjoining the last terrace of the Báb’s Shrine ….”198-1 Subsequently, in March 1955, he confirmed the acquisition of these houses by the Bahá’í World Center.